Temporal Stream Logic: Synthesis beyond the Bools: Motivating Example

 To demonstrate the utility of our method, we synthesized a music player Android app\footnote{\applink} from a \TSL specification.
-A major challenge in developing android apps is the temporal behavior of an app through the \textit{Android lifecycle}~\cite{Shan16}.
+A major challenge in developing Android apps is the temporal behavior of an app through the \textit{Android lifecycle}~\cite{Shan16}.
 The Android lifecycle describes how an app should handle being paused, when moved to the background, coming back into focus, or being terminated.
 In particular, \textit{resume and restart errors} are commonplace and difficult to detect and correct~\cite{Shan16}.
 Our music player app demonstrates a situation in which a resume and restart error could be unwittingly introduced when programming by hand, but is avoided by providing a specification.
-We only highlight the key parts of this example here to give an intuition of \TSL, leaving a more in-depth exposition to \appendixref{apx:musicspec}.
+We only highlight the key parts of this example here to give an intuition of \TSL, leaving a more in-depth exposition to \cref{apx:musicspec}.

-Our music player app utilizes the Android music player library~(\name{MP}).
+Our music player app utilizes the Android music player library~(\name{MP}), as well as its control interface~(\name{Ctrl}).
 It pauses any playing music when moved to the background (for instance if a call is received), and continues playing the currently selected track~(\name{Tr}) at the last track position when the app is resumed.
 In the Android system~(\name{Sys}), the \texttt{leaveApp} method is called whenever the app moves to the background, while the \texttt{resumeApp} method is called when the app is brought back to the foreground.
-To avoid confusion between pausing music and pausing the app, we use \texttt{leaveApp} and \texttt{resumeApp} in place of the android methods onPause and onResume.
-A programmer might manually write code for this as shown on the left in \figureref{fig:smallcode}.
+To avoid confusion between pausing music and pausing the app, we use \texttt{leaveApp} and \texttt{resumeApp} in place of the Android methods onPause and onResume.
+A programmer might manually write code for this as shown on the left in \cref{fig:smallcode}.

-The behavior of this can be directly described in \TSL as shown on the right in \figureref{fig:smallcode}.
+The behavior of this can be directly described in \TSL as shown on the right in \cref{fig:smallcode}.
 Even eliding a formal introduction of the notation for now, the specification closely matches the textual specification.
 First, when the user leaves the app and the music is playing, the music pauses.
 Likewise for the second part, when the user resumes the app, the music starts playing again.